singha-brother/ctf_challenges/TryHackMe/jack_of_all_trades/README.md

 - jack has no sudo access
 - find suid and found `usr/bin/strings`
 - suid `strings` can read any file
-- form ctf perspective, I only try to get root flag which may exists in `/root/root.txt` folder
+- from ctf perspective, I only try to get root flag which may exists in `/root/root.txt` folder
 - user flag may be user.jpg under jack home directory and copy to local machine

 ```sh